-The resignation of Mubarak in February 2011 didn’t end the rule of the power centres- which includes the military- that have been in power since the overthrow of the Egyptian monarch in 1952.
-After his resignation, the Supreme Council of Armed Forces (SCAF) wielded power for almost one year and half directing the political and public spheres towards a certain direction in its favour, clashing protests all over the country, imposing de facto martial law and pushing one of its former members, Ahmed Shafik as a candidate in the first presidential elections after the revolution.
+The resignation of Mubarak in February 2011 didn’t end the rule of the power centers- which includes the military- that have been in power since the overthrow of the Egyptian monarch in 1952.
+After his resignation, the Supreme Council of Armed Forces (SCAF) wielded power for almost one year and a half directing the political and public spheres towards a certain direction in its favor, clashing protests all over the country, imposing de facto martial law, and pushing one of its former members, Ahmed Shafik as a candidate in the first presidential elections after the revolution.

 In 2013, when millions of Egyptians took the streets demanding the resignation of the former President Mohamed Morsi, the Egyptian army chief General Abdel Fattah Al Sisi led a coalition to remove Morsi from power and suspended the Egyptian constitution.
 One year after the military coup, Al Sisi was elected as the president in 2014.

-After five years, the different power centres that belongs to the previous ruling elite including the military is still managing to maintain its position in the ruling class not only by coercive force but by enforcing hegemony to attempt to manufacture the consent of the society using the media, the educational system, and the religious institutions.
+After five years, the different power centers that belong to the previous ruling elite including the military is still managing to maintain its position in the ruling class not only by coercive force but by enforcing hegemony to attempt to manufacture the consent of the society using the media, the educational system, and the religious institutions.

-Using Gramsci’s concept of hegemony and the manufacture of consent, this paper will analyse how the different power centres that belongs to the previous ruling elite including the military in Egypt try to maintain its position to preserve its control after the 2011 revolution using the media to manipulate the public sphere and to enforce a certain discourse that endorse its control.
+Using Gramsci’s concept of hegemony and the manufacture of consent, this paper will analyze how the different power centers that belong to the previous ruling elite including the military in Egypt try to maintain its position to preserve its control after the 2011 revolution using the media to manipulate the public sphere and to enforce a certain discourse that endorses its control.

 This struggle to separate the interdependent relationship between civil and political societies through transforming the popular consciousness created what Gramsci called a “counter-hegemony” or “war of position” which can be defined as a cultural struggle waged within civil society using platforms suitable for “cultural transmission,” such as parliament, educative and religious institutions, professional associations, the media, and the courts (Boggs, 1984, pp. 160–161).